ArturT/Railstom/README.md

 #### Tips

-* Please install mailcatcher before you use foreman.

 * If you already running mailcatcher please kill it before you start foreman.

 * Use `zeus server` in order to run rails server faster.